DorothyTamYiLing/GWarrange/documents/tutorials.md

 python3 scripts/fix_genome.py --input example_data/clus1clus2_47.fna --mycoor clus1clus2_47_gidA_out.txt
 ```

-The output multifasta file name for the genomes with the same orientation is "fixed_genomes.fasta".
+The output multifasta file name for the genomes in the same orientation is "fixed_genomes.fasta".

-Genome rearrangments in _Bordetella pertussis_ are believed to be largely mediated by homologous recombination between insertion sequence (IS) elements (such as IS481 and IS110).
+Genome rearrangrements in _Bordetella pertussis_ are believed to be largely mediated by homologous recombination between insertion sequence elements (IS elements), such as IS481 and IS110.
 Location of target IS elements in the genomes are obtained through BLAST.
 Sequences of more than one target IS element can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.
 ```
 blastn -query example_data/IS_NZ_CP025371.1.fasta \
 -subject fixed_genomes.fasta \
 -outfmt 6 -out clus1clus2_47_blastIS_out.txt
 ```

-In addition, genome rearrangements in _Bordetella pertussis_ have also been observed to be mediated by homologous recombination of sequence blocks that consist of one or more IS elements.
-These duplicated sequence blocks are found throughout the genome and can be as large as several thousand base pairs in size.
+In addition, genome rearrangements in _Bordetella pertussis_ have also been observed to be mediated by homologous recombination of sequence blocks that consist of one or more IS element.
+These duplicated sequence blocks are found throughout the genome and can be as large as several thousands base pairs in size.
 To ensure sensitivity in genome rearrangement detection, it is advised to replace these sequence blocks **completely** with shorter placeholder sequence.
-Without additional information of the actual size of the homologous sequence blocks, sequences extending several thousands base pairs to both direction from each IS can be replaced.
+Without additional information of the actual size of the homologous sequence blocks, sequences extending several thousands base pairs to both directions from each IS element can be replaced.

-Here, sequences extending 7000bp to both direction from each IS are replaced.
+Here, sequences extending 7000bp to both directions from each IS element are replaced.
 IS elements that are no more than 200bp apart (after extension) in each genome are also "merged".
 Then, each of these "extended and merged" IS elements are replaced with shorter placedholder sequences (N x 15).
-A seperate set of IS-replaced genomes are also produced by enabling performing minimal IS extension (i.e. 100bp to both direction) and merging overlapping IS only (i.e. ISs that are less than 3bp apart) through passing a string argument "on" to the -s flag.
+A seperate set of IS-replaced genomes are also produced by enabling performing minimal IS extension (i.e. 100bp to both directions) and merging overlapping IS elements only (i.e. IS elements that are less than 3bp apart) through passing a string argument "on" to the -s flag.
 ```
 bash scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i clus1clus2_47_blastIS_out.txt -e 7000 -m 200 -s "on"
 ```